lucafrance/lucafrance.github.io/_drafts/close-laptop.md

 mastodon:
 ---

-Per favore andate in giro col laptop chiuso

-Una costante della mia carriera è che la gente se ne ca in giro col portatile aperto perché non vuole che va in standby great source of discomfort over my career
+A mild source of discomfort in my life is people walking around while holding their laptop open in one hand precariously.
+I imagine many machines fell down and were fatally injured this way.

+I understand why that happens.
+People are waling to a stage or their next meeting, they want to be able to show what they have open right away, and don't want to log in, wait their computer to wake up.

+The thing is, you can keep your laptop open and unlocked while walking around.

 cambia le impostazioni della batteria
 - non andare in standby quando sei chiuso
 - tempo più lungo prima di andare in standby
 - powertoys awake opzione anche valida
 - si può evitare di doversi riloggare ogni volta?

-a great source of discomfort over my entire professional life is seeing people walking around the office precaourosly holding the laptop with one end while the id is open